-You cannot go far at the moment without hearing about coronavirus.
+You cannot go far at the moment without hearing about coronavirus and its impact on our immune system.
 With cases set to rise and the impact on the country’s infrastructure now becoming of significant concern, it is important that we as individuals take responsibility for our own health.

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases.
 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
 COVID-19 is the most recent form of coronavirus which is responsible for the current epidemic.
 The WHO has recently stated that the virus is a pandemic and therefore we all need to be vigilant about avoiding infection as much as possible.1

 As has been stated in the media, most individuals infected with the virus will only experience mild symptoms, however there is an increased risk for the elderly, those with underlying health conditions and immunocompromised people.
 Avoidance, self-isolation and good hygiene, especially hand-washing are all essential methods to help avoid infection as well as help to prevent the spread of the virus.
 However, individuals with a robust immune system more likely to only have mild symptoms and recover quickly.
 Therefore, interventions which can help to support normal immune function can be a useful way of helping to protect health.

 This week’s blog looks at how viruses infect the body, the role of the immune system in fighting these viruses and the latest research surrounding the protective properties of beta glucans.